 Ryan Sandes caught glandular fever at the end of 2014 and struggled to recover over the next year.
 He did what he always did: kept training and kept racing.
-Until it got to the point he knew he needed to back off and give his body time to recover.
+Eventually, it got to the point he knew he needed to back off and give his body time to recover.

 Image © Craig Kolesky

 “Ultra runners and endurance athletes are used to grinding away and pushing pretty hard, and sometimes your feelings get skewed and you get used to everything feeling hard,” says the 34-year-old South African.
 “You don’t see you’re in a hole and that it shouldn't always feel like that.”

 You always start with a plan – or else we couldn’t call it training.
 Setting goals is totally necessary – after all, you need practice to get better, and benchmarks to measure progress.
 “It’s really important to have a training plan, some form of structure with the key training elements.”

 Equally important is to understand that the plan may change according to how your sessions go or how you’re feeling.
 "It might be too much and you might have to scale it down,” Ryan says.
 “You need to be flexible.
 Because a lot of endurance athletes are quite headstrong, they’ll set themselves a goal, like running 15 hours every week for three months.
 If they don’t do it, they feel like they’re being lazy, even if their bodies aren't feeling up to it and they should back off to let themselves recover.
 That kind of flexibility is important.”